Skip to Content

 Contact the Office of Financial Aid & Scholarships with questions.
 The rules for repeat coursework are complex and your individual situation may benefit from review.

-Yes, you may take a course that is not required.
+Yes, you may take courses that are not required.
 However, those courses cannot be covered by federal student financial aid.
+For undergraduate students, twelve credits of degree-applicable courses are required for federal financial aid to disburse at the full-time rate.
+Credits 13 and beyond do not necessarily have to be degree-applicable.

 Any elective course taken must be a requirement of your program of study.
 If you see that an elective you were advised to take is not counted in the CPoS process, reach out to your academic advisor.